 The next big step is to draw up a budget so you can work out how much money you will need to cover costs as you adjust to your new income or look for a new job.
-The Money Smart website has a useful budget tracker tool help you keep track of costs.
-While it's stressful and confronting to deal with financial decisions like this, dealing with it proactively will ease any potential financial burden anxieties.
+The Money Smart website has a useful budget tracker tool to help you keep track of costs.
+While it's stressful and confronting to deal with financial decisions like this, dealing with it proactively will ease any potential anxieties about finances.

 If you need some extra financial counselling, head over to the National Debt Hotline for help.

 Be honest about any concerns and communicate them